 What to Expect During

 At the start of the procedure, you’ll be lying down on the exam table, with the knees drawn towards the chest.
 The doctor will then insert the scope into the rectum.
 This scope is long enough to reach the entire length of the colon, containing a light and a tube.
 The doctor will then pump air into the colon to provide a better view.
-While the scope is being removed or during the pumping of air, the patient should expect abdominal pain or sudden urges for a bowel movement.
 In some cases, doctors will use the procedure to perform biopsies.
 To do so, doctors will use instruments through the channel and remove polyps in addition to other forms of abnormal tissue.

 After the Procedure

-It takes about an hour to recover from the sedative.
-Once the procedure is over, we will monitor you for about 30 minutes to an hour.
-However, it will be too dangerous for you to drive home, so have someone ready to take you home.
+It will be too dangerous for you to drive home, so have someone ready to take you home.
 Other things you’ll want to stay away from are making any type of major decision or going back to work.
 The removal of a polyp requires a special diet, Dr. Maher suggests.
 Follow the diet so you can get to feeling better faster.

 Katy Texas Colonoscopy Doctor